ming-qiu/theia/README.md

 **Solution:**
 - Check internet connection (pip needs to download packages)
 - Try manual installation command
-- Ensure you have write permissions to Resolve's Python directory
+- Ensure you have write permissions for Python package installation
-- On macOS/Linux, you may need `sudo` for some Python installations
+- On macOS/Linux, you may need to use `pip3` instead of `pip`

 ---